EagleAglow/VB_FITS/README.md

 To view a FITS file, click the "Open File" button, and wait...
 Some files are quite complex, and will take some tens of seconds to process.

-After the file laods, the first textbox shows the filename.
+After the file loads, the first textbox shows the filename.
 If you edit any header lines, you can save the file with the "Save File" button.
 The original file will be overwritten, or (if you modify the filename) a new file will be created.
 Changing the path to the file has not been tested!

 The listbox below the filename lists the file HDUs (HDU = "Header Data Unit").
 The small listbox to the right shows the image number (for
 HDUs that seem to have an image or layers of images).
 Changing images may take a few seconds.

-The bottom of the form shows the "card" text for the selected HDU and shows any selected imaage on the right.
+The bottom of the form shows the "card" text for the selected HDU and shows any selected image on the right.
 The image may be resized, panned, zoomed.
 When you click a "card", three textboxes will be filled in, for the "key", its "value", and a "comment" (if any).
 You can edit those, and use the "Save Edit" button.